 This post is quite long, this is an outline so you can navigate easily.

-This is part 2/2 of my experiment with Thread Reader, for more context read the first part here
+For more context read the first part here

 Time to Launch!